 ✓ Energy Efficiency – energy consumption and intensity from non-renewable and renewable sources.

-✓ Use of Resources – water consumption and intensity, wastewater treatment and discharge, packaging material consumption and intensity, use of chemicals.
+✓ Use of Resources – water consumption and intensity, wastewater treatment and discharge, waste including packaging material consumption and intensity, use of chemicals.

 ✓ Climate Change – consider (a) risk of transitioning to a lower-carbon economy (policy, legal, technology and market changes) and (b) physical risk result from changes in climate patterns, as outlined in the recommendations of the Task Force on Climate-Related Financial Disclosures.
 2.6 Social Considerations